joshuakirsch/pseudoR/README.md

         -2      ending of read2 files.
 The sample name MUST proceed this delimiter.
 For instance, for sample1 the read2 file is sample1.read2.fq.gz.
 The read1 ending should be -2 '.read2.fq.gz'
         -3      ending of single read files.
 The sample name MUST proceed this delimiter and you MUST provide a single read file.
 If none exists, make a blank file as placeholder
         -x      ending of contig files.
 The sample name MUST proceed this delimiter.
 For instance, for sample1 the assembly file is sample1.contigs.fa.
 The contig ending should be -x '.contigs.fa' Only used for multi-reference mode.
   	-i    OPTIONAL: Folder location of IS element blast database (default is the same location as '-d'.
 However, a custom data         base can be used and will replace the provided IS element database from the ISOSDB.
-Please make this database using the IR-Database-Generation_V2.sh script)
+Please make this database using the `Generate_IR_Database.sh` script.
+This script requires CD-HIT and uses a fasta file of IS sequences as input.)

 ```
+To make a custom IS termini database, use `Generate_IR_Database.sh` script.
+This script requires CD-HIT and uses a fasta file of IS sequences as input.

 I recommend using over 10 cores.
 There is a lot of mapping and BAM sorting in this program which takes a good bit of time.
 Usually, I budget 1 hour per sample.
 I also highly recommend that reads are deduplicated before using in this program.

 This program does not create a log file automatically.
 To obtain a record of the program's readout, run `bash pseudoR.sh 1>>log.file 2>>log.file`